 Forms hold newly-poured concrete in place while it dries and hardens.
 After the concrete has fully dried, the forms are removed to reveal the final product.
 Understanding proper concrete forming is important if you’re considering a home project, like a walkway or patio.
 Improper forming can have disastrous consequences on any project.
 But forming doesn’t have to be intimidating.
-If fact, with awareness of rudimentary principles, concrete forming is straightforward and easy to do.
+In fact, with an awareness of rudimentary principles, concrete forming is straightforward and easy to do.

 First, it’s important to understand forming is only one of the ingredients in a successfully completed concrete project.
 The process of successfully completing a project begins with thoughtful planning: laying out the project with string or paint, calculating the slope for runoff, checking with your local municipality for a building permit, calling 811 before you dig and preparing the base material are all critical steps before beginning formwork.